Owner Operator Lease Agreement

 FMCSA Owner Operator Rules of Payment for Any Carrier With a Fleet

 The FMCSA has a series of rules about a carrier paying an owner operator.
-Please contact FMCSA Registration LLC for the complete list of rules.
+Please contact Registration LLC for the complete list of rules.
 In the meantime, these are the three most important FMCSA rules to consider:

 1. A method of payment does not get prescribed through FMCSA regulations.
 But the agreement must state the specific payment method(s).
 This applies to the percentage of revenue, mileage, trips, etc.